 Interest rate risk primarily arises from floating rate borrowing, including various revolving and other lines of credit.
 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Company's exposure to the risk of changes in market interest rates arises on borrowings with floating interest rate which is not material.
 The exposure of the Company's borrowing to interest rate changes at the end of the reporting period are as follows:

 Particulars March 31, 2020 March 31, 2019

 Variable rate borrowings:

-- Loan repayble on demand 149.85 121.18
+- Loan repayble on demand 45,458 -

-- Term Loans 5.54 -

 Fixed rate borrowings

-- Vehicle loan 1.52 0.59
+- Others 120,000 100,000

-Total 156.91 121.77
+Total 165,458 100,000

 The Company's fixed rate borrowings are carried at amortised cost.
-They are therefore not subject to interest rate risk as defined in Ind-AS 107, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.
+They are, therefore, not subject to interest rate risk as defined in Ind-AS 107, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.

-Profit or loss is sensitive to higher/lower interest expense from borrowings as a result of changes in interest rates.
+Profit or loss is sensitive to higher/lower interest expense from variable rate borrowings as a result of changes in interest rates.

-Particulars March 31, 2020 March 31, 2019 Interest rates - increase by 25 basis points 0.39 0.30 Interest rates - decrease by 25 basis points (0.39) (0.30)
+Particulars March 31, 2020 March 31, 2019 Interest rates - increase by 25 basis points 114 - Interest rates - decrease by 25 basis points (114) -